Bernard Tomic: Controversies

 In July 2015, Tomic was arrested in Miami and charged with resisting arrest and trespassing.
 In October, all charges were dropped against Tomic.

-In his first round match at the 2016 Madrid Masters, Tomic reversed his racquet on return of serve whilst defending match point.
+In his first-round match at the 2016 Madrid Masters, Tomic reversed his racquet on return of serve whilst defending match point.
 This also brought up past tanking allegations against Tomic from matches at the 2016 Sydney International and 2012 US Open.

-In the 2016 US Open, during his first round loss to Damir Džumhur, he verbally abused a spectator after apparently being taunted.
+In the 2016 US Open, during his first-round loss to Damir Džumhur, he verbally abused a spectator after apparently being taunted.

 In an interview with Channel 7's Sunday Night program, Tomic admitted that he never loved tennis and says that he has built his career on 50% effort.

 After Tomic failed to qualify for the 2018 Australian Open, losing to Lorenzo Sonego, Tomic was asked about the impact of the loss on his career, to which he replied "I just count money, that's all I do.
 I count my millions".
 His comments drew criticism from former players and the public, with Andy Roddick tweeting "Maybe stop for a second and think of the millions you've left on the table."

 After losing his opening match of the 2019 Wimbledon Championships to Jo-Wilfried Tsonga in 58 minutes, Tomic was fined his full prize money of £45,000 for not meeting the "required professional standard" according to the match referee.
-The requirement to "perform to a professional standard" is specified in the Grand Slam Rulebook, Article III section G, and provides for a greater fine than "Best Efforts" in section C. The incident has revived news reports of Tomic's old nickname "Tomic the Tank Engine." ("Tanking" is refusing to use best efforts to win).
+The requirement to "perform to a professional standard" is specified in the Grand Slam Rulebook, Article III section G, and provides for a greater fine than "Best Efforts" in section C. The incident has revived news reports of Tomic's old nickname "Tomic the Tank Engine." ("Tanking" referring to the refusal to use one's best efforts to win).

 After competing in Mexico and travelling to Miami during March 2020, Tomic reportedly experienced symptoms of COVID-19, and subsequently entered self-isolation.
-However, Andrea Petkovic later contacted Tomic, who admitted to having lied about his health.
+However, Andrea Petkovic later claimed that Tomic had lied about his health.

+At the Santo Domingo Challenger in August 2024, Tomic was removed from the stands at the final between Andres Andrade and Damir Džumhur after heckling Andrade who defeated him in the quarterfinals earlier in the week.

+Match fixing investigation

+In January 2025, it was revealed that Tomic had been investigated by NSW police strike force Whyman for suspected match fixing in connection with two matches taking place in late 2021 and early 2022.
+The investigations by police and the International Tennis Integrity Agency were closed due to lack of evidence.